 Many people in this situation opt to cancel their car insurance.
 In reality, it is a careless decision as some insurers might charge you a penalty for premature cancellation.
 Additionally, the gap between your old and new coverage can raise the premium rate with your new insurer.
 Finding affordable insurances can be a hassle if you cancel your current policy due to non-payment status.

 If you miss out on paying your auto insurance premium, ask your insurer about suspending the policy until you can financially maintain its benefits for your car.
 Before buying a policy, read through its terms and conditions to prepare yourself lest you miss any car insurance payments in the future.
+Car insurance providers like youi usually discuss these with you while educating you on your options.
 Being proactive in this case can save you from a lot of financial concerns in the future.